pawanrajgautam411/temedica-app/README.md

 4. The screenshots are attached in the email.

+&nbsp;
+&nbsp;
 ## 2. Things to notice
 1. The `debounce` function on the search text box, to avoid multiple calls in single search.

 2. The server side pagination using NextPage & PreviousPage clickable buttons.

+&nbsp;
+&nbsp;
+#### NOTE: The project might not look exactly the same as requested in coding challenge, but it is conceptually the same.